anshulkhare7/python-utils/README.md

 ## Python Utils

-Some python code snippets and utilities that I built while working on my computer vision project.
+Some useful python code snippets and utilities.

 [Point in Polygon](https://github.com/anshulkhare7/PythonUtils/blob/master/pointInPolygon.py) — You're given the gps coordinates **(latitude, longitude)** of a polygon.
 Find out if the gps coordinates of a point of interest **(x,y)** lies inside the polygon.
 The logic is based on the method described [here](http://alienryderflex.com/polygon/)